 Step 4: Mulch the Plant

 Mulch the area around the confederate rose with a 2-inch layer of wood chips or other organic material.
 Keep the mulch several inches away from the base of the shrub itself.

 Check the soil around the confederate shrub daily in the first few month after planting.
 To get them off to the best start, young shrubs need consistently moist soil during their first growing season.

 Prune the confederate rose, if size is a concern.
 Many gardeners only lightly shear the shrubs for a more even silhouette.
-It is possible, however, to cut a to a confederate rose to a height of 12 inches during dormancy, which will allow it to grow to a moderate and bushier height the following season.
-Sterilize the shears after pruning by misting them with, or dipping them into, a cleaning solution such as bleach or rubbing alcohol.
+It's possible, however, to cut a confederate rose to a height of 12 inches during dormancy, which will allow it to grow to a moderate and bushier height the following season.
+Sterilize the shears after pruning by misting them with or dipping them into a cleaning solution such as bleach or rubbing alcohol.
 Wipe them dry after their treatment.

 Spread a 1- to 2-inch layer of compost around the shrub each spring, starting from a few inches away for the base to under the plant's outermost branches.
 This action will continue to improve the growing environment as the confederate rose matures.

 Ellen Douglas has written on food, gardening, education and the arts since 1992.
 Douglas has worked as a staff reporter for the Lakeville Journal newspaper group.
 Previously, she served as a communication specialist in the nonprofit field.
 She received her Bachelor of Arts from the University of Connecticut.